mf-dlcz/AI/week_1/deep_learning.md

 - **Time Series Forecasting** LSTMs predict future values based on historical data, like stock prices or weather patterns.

 ### Generative Adversarial Networks (GANs)
 - GANs are generative models that are designed to generate new data that resemble the training data distribution.

-- GANs involve two neural networks (generator & discriminato) competing against each other in a zero-sum game framework.
+- GANs involve two neural networks (generator & discriminator) competing against each other in a zero-sum game framework.

 - **Generator** This network generates new synthetic data (for example, images, text, or audio) by taking random noise as input and transforming it into data that resembles the training data distribution.